InternLM/lmdeploy/docs/en/advance/pytorch_new_model.md

 > \[!NOTE\]
 >
-> Abbreviation tends to have a low priority.
-It is recommend to register modules with `qualname`.
+> Although abbreviations are supported, they tend to have lower priority.
+It is advisable to register modules using their complete `qualname` for more robust and accurate mapping.

-- **How to support different modules with same name?**
+- **How to support different modules with the same name?**

-You can support them in the same rewrite module, and give them different implement by their attribute, take `baichuan2` 7b/13b as example:
+You can accommodate multiple modules with the same name within a single rewrite module by providing distinct implementations based on their attributes.
+For instance, consider `baichuan2` 7b/13b:

 ```python
 class BaichuanModel(nn.Module):